mwsr-max/MR-QR-Scanner/README.md

 7. Once successfully deployed, a window will display a **Web app URL**.
 Copy this URL link (it should end in `/exec`).

 ### 4. Link the URL to Your App Settings
-To activate the cloud synchronization feature, you must save your deployment link inside the application's configuration dashboard:
+To activate cloud synchronization, save your deployment links inside the application profile dashboard:

 1. Open **MR. QR Scanner** on your Android device.
 2. Navigate over to the **Settings** tab via the bottom navigation bar.
 3. Paste your copied Google Web App URL into the text box labeled **Google Sheets URL**.
-4. (Optional) Provide your active tracking profile ID in the **Username/User ID** section if required.
+4. Give it a distinct profile label (e.g., "Headquarters Office") and click SAVE AS NEW.
-5. Tap the **SAVE SETTINGS** button.
+5. Switch profiles anytime via the dropdown menu to route tracking entries to completely separate workspace spreadsheet logs instantly!

 The app will instantly lock this URL configuration in place.
 Background sync workers will now automatically route your time log metrics straight to your specific spreadsheet file whenever an active internet connection is detected!

 ---